knowthelist/fhem-tablet-ui/README.md

 $v is a placeholder for the numeric value, it will be replaced be the real value at runtime class 'FS20' convert values 0-100 to values which are excepted by FS20 dimmers

+data-lock: the widget gets locked if the corresponding FHEM reading has the value 1, on or true.

 ####Image widgets
 - **data-get**      : name of the reading to get an URL from FHEM (default 'STATE')